T&L 2900: VIR: Early Childhood: Program Planning

 - Discuss research-based positions and standards for various curricular content areas.

 - Identify and plan key components of an integrated early childhood curriculum that fosters curiosity and promotes the process of inquiry.

 - Describe a variety of ways to integrate language and literacy, mathematics and science, and social studies and expressive arts activities in meaningful ways throughout the early childhood curriculum.

-VES_Early Childhood Program Planning (PDF Document)
+Early Childhood Program Planning (Course at a Glance) (PDF Document)